Meet our staff

 Jess joined ERS in November 2011.
 A former Senior Political Adviser, she has spent six years working in Parliament for Shadow Ministers and MPs.
 Jess is responsible for policy and research development for the Society.
 She has a Research Masters in Government, Policy and Politics and was formerly Chair of a youth-led volunteering charity.

 Kate is experienced in financial, operational and HR management.
 Kate was previously Head of Operations at political think tank Demos where she led a two-year programme of internal restructure.
 She has worked for local and national government, including the Charity Commission, where she worked alongside the Board and Directors to ensure high standards of governance.
 Kate is also a Trustee of the charity Wikimedia UK.

 Director, ERS Scotland

-Willie was recently seconded to be Head of Field Operations for the Yes campaign in the UK wide AV referendum.
+Willie was seconded to be Head of Field Operations for the Yes campaign in the UK wide AV referendum.
 He also has been a paid political advisor to senior politicians in the UK and Scottish governments.

-Campaigns and Research Officer
+Campaigns & Research Officer

 Owain has a PhD from Aberystwyth University on Welsh cultural and political identities, and has taught seminars on subjects varying from Welsh and British Politics, 'Third World' Politics and International Relations Theory.
 Owain is a fluent Welsh speaker.